montessoriopen/montessoriopen.github.io/_includes/about.md

 My name is Karissa Lightsmith.
 From a classroom assistant to a founder and head of school, one vision has driven me to keep dreaming and scheming in the Montessori tradition.
 My vision is to provide tools and support systems for adults, so they may both 1) respect and aid all our children in their academic, social, and spiritual development and 2) enjoy the sweet joy and delight of their company.
 Founding and heading [Lighthouse Montessori](http://lighthousemontessori.com) is a dream-fulfilling step towards that goal and this is my next step.

 It is so easy to be bogged down, caught up in the present, or just run out of time in our field.
 I see two vital reasons to use our valuable time and be together: 1) Montessori is an oral tradition, so much history, techniques, experience, and fantastic ideas will be lost if we don't talk to each other.
-2) This work requries its practitioners to devote their entire selves.
+2) This work requires its practitioners to devote their entire selves.
 This work is deeply personal, life transforming, and incredibly demanding.
 We need a community to support us in this undertaking!

 Let's get together and share what we do!